Earn your LLM at the University of Colorado Law School in Boulder, Colorado.

-LLM program course options are diverse, and LLM students has the ability to design a program of study suited to his or her academic and professional interests.
+LLM program course options are diverse, and each LLM student has the ability to design a program of study suited to his or her academic and professional interests.
 While students complete most courses at the law school, they also have the opportunity to complement their legal studies with graduate-level courses in other departments within the greater University of Colorado-Boulder.

 As an LLM student you will arrive on our Boulder campus, which features nationally recognized graduate programs in fields such as business, engineering, natural sciences, and social sciences, in addition to law, all of which welcome graduate students from around the world.